KIC/pandas-ml-quant/Readme.md

 ![Ta Plot](./.readme/videos/ta_plot.gif)

 ### [pandas-ml-quant-data-provider](pandas-quant-data-provider/Readme.md)
-This is maily a wrapper around data providing libraries [yfinance](https://github.com/ranaroussi/yfinance) or [investing](https://github.com/alvarobartt/investpy)
+This is mainly a wrapper around data providing libraries [yfinance](https://github.com/ranaroussi/yfinance) or [investing](https://github.com/alvarobartt/investpy)

 ### Testing and experiments
 There are some more not published libraries used for testing and experiments.

 ## Installation
-Currently all libraries are somewhat entangled and will hike parallel the releases cycles.
+Currently, all libraries are somewhat entangled and will hike parallel the releases cycles.
 This dependency will weaken up as we reach more stable release.

 ```bash